plan2net/formprocess/Readme.md

  3. Add the Post Processer 'User' to the form
  4. Define your User Function, for Example '\Vendor\Procuct\Utility\UserFunctions->myUserFunction'

-The PostProcessor will call your User Function with two parameters, the first holds the submitted form data, the second is a reference to itself.
+The PostProcessor will pass two arguments to the user function, the first argument holds the submitted form data, the second argument is a reference to itself.
 The User Function must accept these two arguments, for example:

 ```sh